 Of course, that’s not to say that there’s no issues at all with SSRIs.
 One that works for one person may not work for another, and there might be some adjustment with dosages until you find what works for you.

 Sometimes SSRIs may cause insomnia.
 One of the most annoying side-effects I have found is that they can also cause restless leg syndrome at night, especially right before my cycle.
-Fortunately, I’ve found that taking chelated magnesium or spraying magnesium oil on myself mostly clears up that symptom.
+Fortunately, I’ve found that taking chelated magnesium (NOT magnesium oxide) or spraying magnesium oil on myself mostly clears up that symptom.

 SSRIs may also cause weight gain.
 Apparently this is more common with Paxil, but it’s also a possibility with Zoloft.